34 Industrial Revolution inventions that changed the world forever

 The sewing machine is also an invention of the Industrial Revolution.
 In 1755 a German-born engineer called Charles Fredrick Wiesenthal developed an early mechanical device for sewing.

 It consisted of a double-pointed needle with an eye at the end.
-A little later, in the 1790s, an English inventor, Thomas Saint, developed the world's first sewing machine but did not succeed in marketing his invention with any great success.
+A little later, in the 1790s, an English inventor, Thomas Saint, developed the world's first practical sewing machine, but failed to market his invention with any success.

-A little later in the 1820s, the first practical and widely used sewing machine was developed by ed by Barthélemy Thimonnier -- a French tailor.
-This machine was able to sew straight seams using a chain stitch similar to that developed by Saint decades before.
+A little later, in the 1820s, the first practical and commercially produced sewing machine was patented by Barthélemy Thimonnier -- a French tailor.
+This machine could sew straight seams using a chain stitch similar to that which Saint developed decades ago.

-Years later, Isaac Merritt Singer would produce his first straight stitch sewing machine.
-The company he would later found, Singer, is now widely considered the Gold standard in sewing machines today.
+Years later, Isaac Merritt Singer would produce his first straight-stitch sewing machine in 1851, which combined elements of the earlier machines.
+The company he later founded, Singer, is now widely considered the gold standard in sewing machines today.

 31. The incandescent light bulb was also developed during the Industrial Revolution

 Yet another invention of the Industrial Revolution that changed the world is the incandescent light bulb.
 Just like other inventions on this list, like the internal combustion engine, the light bulb is the end product of a long line of inventors throughout history.